'I Regret Everything': Toni Morrison Looks Back On Her Personal Life

 GROSS: So is there any form of religion in your life now?

 MORRISON: Not a structured one.
-I might be easily seduced to go back to church because I like the controversy as well as the beauty of this particular Pope Francis.
+I might be easily seduced quickly - maybe this weekend - to go back to church because I like the controversy as well as the beauty of this particular Pope Francis.
 He's very interesting to me.

+GROSS: You know, it must've been great to have a mother with such a beautiful singing voice.

 MORRISON: So I wrote a bit of that.
 I went to the meetings.
 They thought it was very interesting.
 It was just, you know, maybe five or six pages.
 And they were very encouraging.
-And then I left, and I went to Syracuse et cetera, et cetera.
-And in the mornings before my children were awake, I would go back and finish that.
+And then I left, and I went to Syracuse, etc., etc. And in the mornings before my children were awake, I would go back and finish that.
 And then - it took five years, by the way, to write that little book because I wasn't thinking about publishing.
 I was thinking about that narrative and what I wanted to say, you know?
 So that's really how I got started.

 GROSS: Toni Morrison, thank you so much for talking with us.
 I really appreciate it.